smartcontractkit/documentation/docs/Developer Reference/hackathon-resources.md

 ## Support Communications

-Always refer back to the [getting help](/docs/getting-help) page for how to get support.
+Always refer back to the [getting help](/docs/getting-help) page for the latest information about how to get support.

 - [Getting Help](/docs/getting-help))
 - [Stack Overflow](https://stackoverflow.com/questions/tagged/chainlink)